Iceland 5-Day Road Trip

 I have been using my Fujifilm X-H1 mostly for the Iceland landscape photos.
 The built-in image stabilizer has aided me in getting steady and sharp photos handheld while stopping my lens down, typically to f/8 or f/11.

-With my XF 90mm f/2 R LM WR, I would normally keep my shutter speed higher than 1/250 of a second in order to avoid any camera shake.
-With the IBIS, I would quite often be okay all the way down to 1/30s or even lower if I was careful in keeping the camera steady.
+With my XF 90mm f/2 R LM WR, I would normally keep my shutter speed higher than 1/250 of a second to avoid any camera shake.
+With the IBIS, I would quite often be okay down to 1/30s or even lower if I was careful in keeping the camera steady.

 Why not just use a tripod?
-We are traveling very lightweight and I have decided not to travel with a tripod besides a much smaller Manfrotto Pixi mini tripod.
+We are traveling very light, and I have decided not to travel with a tripod besides a much smaller Manfrotto Pixi mini tripod.

 Travel Tips

-• We rented a small Kia Hatchback, which was fine for the roads we traveled.
-For many destinations in Iceland, you will need a vehicle with more clearance and quite possibly a 4-wheel drive.
-Make sure you read up on your destination and the road you plan to travel to make sure you do not get stuck.
+We rented a small Kia Hatchback, which was fine for the roads we traveled.
+However, for many destinations in Iceland, you will need a vehicle with more clearance and quite possibly a 4-wheel drive.
+Make sure you read up on your destination and the road you plan to travel to avoid getting stuck.

-• We stocked up on lunch snacks from the local supermarkets along the way.
-We found pricing more reasonable than we had anticipated.
+We stocked up on lunch snacks from the local supermarkets along the way.
+The pricing was more reasonable than we had anticipated.

 5050 Travelog Destinations